-Ever heard of black sex link chickens, but aren’t sure what they’re like?
-Thinking of adding them to your flock and need more info?
-In this article, we’ll tell you everything there is to know about this type of chicken!
+Heard of black sex link chickens, but aren’t sure what they’re like?
+We’ll tell you everything there is to know about this type of chicken!

 What Are Black Sex Link Chickens?